-must be preauthorized by a vote of the shareholders of the target corporation or the control shares will have no voting rights.
+a vote of the shareholders of the target corporation or the control shares will have no voting rights.
 The bill specified procedures for obtaining the approval of the shareholders and gave dissenting shareholders appraisal rights.
-The bill was duly passed and signed by the governor.
+The bill was duly passed and signed by the governor.62 election of directors within any of the following ranges of voting power:

-Then, in 1986, Senator Webster introduced Senate Bill 565.
-As introduced, the bill was limited to amending the section of the Business Corporation Act relating to election and removal of directors.
-Senate Bill 565 was referred to the Committee on Miscellaneous Bills, of which Senator Webster was a member.
-After a hearing, that Committee reported the bill to the Senate, recommending that the bill "do pass".
-At this time, the bill apparently still related only to the election and removal of directors.
+Then, in 1986, Senator Webster introduced Senate Bill 565.63 As introduced, the bill was limited to amending the section of the Business Corporation Act relating to election and removal of directors.64 Senate Bill 565